keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 # Changes to Pokemon

-New Ability Slack off: Clear all negative status, heal 30/40/50% of the pokemon max HP and put the caster asleep for 5s New Ability Dark void: Deals 30 special damage to all enemies.
+Snorlax: New Slack off ability: Clear all negative status, heal 30/40/50% of the pokemon max HP and put the caster asleep for 5s
+Slacking: New Slack off ability
+Darkrai: New Dark void ability: Deals 30 special damage to all enemies.
 If any affected target was Silenced, they are put to sleep for 2s
-Snorlax: New Slack off ability
-Slacking: New Slack off ability
-Darkrai: New Dark void ability
+Moltres: New Overheat ability: Deals 20 special damage to all enemies.
+Double damage if target is burn
+Articuno: nerf mana: 100 → 120

 # Changes to Synergies